 You probably don’t even realize how often you give the thumbs-up sign, shrug your shoulders or wave your hands around.
-(Try counting one day, you’d be surprised!)
+(Pay attention the next time you’re counting, and you might be surprised!)

 Ever shown someone that you think everything is okay by making a circle out of your thumb and index finger?

 Maybe you have noticed just how much you like to talk with your hands and you’re wondering if we’re going to tell you to stop.

 Don’t worry, we’re not going to scold you.
 But we are going to ask you to be careful when you use common gestures in Germany.
 You won’t have a problem with some, but others might unintentionally offend the listener.
 (Yikes!)

 Understanding German gestures ensures that you only have to worry about your spoken German while in Germany.

 The purpose of this handy (no pun intended, honest!)
 German gestures guide is to help you navigate nonverbal communication while in Germany.

 Why It’s Important to Be Aware of German Gestures and How They Differ